-The Council uses the National Anti-Fraud Network (NAFN) to undertake the Single Point of Contact (SPoC) role in respect of communications data applications.
+The council uses the National Anti-Fraud Network (NAFN) to undertake the Single Point of Contact (SPoC) role in respect of communications data applications.
 NAFN should be contacted by the Applicant at any early stage in order to ensure the application is appropriate.
 An Authorising Officer will be notified by the SPoC at NAFN when an application is awaiting approval.
-NAFN will manage the process and hold records on behalf of the Council.
+NAFN will manage the process and hold records on behalf of the council.

 - 7. Once a notice has been issued, it must be sent to the Communications Service Provider.
 In issuing a notice, the Authorising Officer can authorise another person to liaise with the Communications Service Provider covered by the notice.
 This function will be undertaken by NAFN. - 8.
-For the Council Authorising Officers who have been duly authorised by the Assistant Director Democratic & Regulatory Services for the purposes of RIPA may sign the Communications Data forms.
-Copies of forms must be provided to the Assistant Director Democratic & Regulatory Services within 5 working days signing.
+For the council Authorising Officers who have been duly authorised by the Corporate Director of Governance for the purposes of RIPA may sign the Communications Data forms.
+Copies of forms must be provided to the Corporate Director of Governance within five working days signing.

-н.
-AUTHORISATION PROCEDURES
+H. AUTHORISATION PROCEDURES